Apartment Application Requirements:

 - A contact person will serve as a communication link between the apartment and the live-in Assistant Director of Residence Life.

 - Individuals in the apartments are responsible for regularly cleaning their own units.
 Some custodial equipment (e.g. mop bucket, vacuum, etc.) is supplied.

 - Students are responsible for furnishings and appliances within the unit.
 Furniture designated for indoor use is prohibited for outdoor use.
 Take care to maintain hallway furnishings designated for residents’ use.

 - Groups must be ready to have the college use units during the semester breaks to house other students or persons involved in GC programs, and are expected to cooperate with the preparation of units for use.

-- Interested contact persons may be invited to serve on the Apartment Advisory Council.
+- Interested contact persons may be invited to serve on the Apartment Community Council (ACC).
 The Council provides a student voice on decisions with the Apartment Manager to help create and carry out programs that encourage connection and belonging.

 Applications Will Not Be Accepted until March 24th, 2014